About Manadalay

 6. A morning stroll through Zay Cho Market

-This huge, partly covered, market open from 6 AM until 5 PM and offers anything from fresh fruits, fresh spices to kitchen tools.
-Go here in the early morning, wander around and see how these locals spend their morning.
+This huge, partly covered market is open from 6 AM until 5 PM and offers anything from fresh fruits and fresh spices to kitchen tools.
+Go here in the early morning, wander around, and see how the locals spend their morning.

 7. Mandalay Palace